 I get it.
 I have a literal gym in my basement, complete with trampoline, rowing machine (review coming soon!), a Pilates tower, weights, a BodyBoss (I’m going to have a lot of stuff to talk about, aren’t I?!), and more.
-I even have a FitDesk (best.invention.ever.).
+To be honest, I even have a FitDesk (best.invention.ever.).

 Yet, I struggle to find time to exercise, not because I don’t want to (I mean, I don’t, but this is BreaGettingFit…so I kind of have to, right?), but because my kids are up at the crack of dawn, and by the time I get them both in bed, I’m totally wiped.